jashusai/log/README.md

   4.Download the database psycopg2.

-  5.launch the virtual machine withvagrant up
+  5.launch the virtual machine withvagrant up.

   6.Once Vagrant installs necessary files use vagrant ssh to continue.